Ford Mach 1 electric SUV set to debut in 2020

 Ford is working on a new electric performance SUV inspired by its Mustang sports car.
 Codenamed the Mach 1, the crossover is likely to appear later in 2019 before hitting showrooms in 2020.

-Teased for the first time last year, the Mach 1 will be built on a dedicated electric-car platform and deliver a range of around 300 miles.
+Teased for the first time last year, the Mach 1 will be built on a dedicated electric-car platform and deliver a range of over 370 miles, according to the brand.